PrefectHQ/prefect/docs/collections/usage.md

 ## Registering Blocks from a Collection

-Once the Prefect Collection is installed, [register the blocks](concepts/blocks/#registering-blocks-for-use-in-the-prefect-ui) within the collection to view them in the Prefect Cloud UI:
+Once the Prefect Collection is installed, [register the blocks](/concepts/blocks/#registering-blocks-for-use-in-the-prefect-ui) within the collection to view them in the Prefect Cloud UI:

-As an example, to register the block in `prefect-aws`:
+As an example, to register the blocks available in `prefect-aws`:

 ```bash
 prefect block register -m prefect_aws.credentials